FLVS Students Exceed Community Service Goal

 FLVS National Junior Honor Society

-FLVS middle school National Junior Honor Society led the charge this year by completing 2,409 individual service hours.
+FLVS Full Time Middle School students of our National Junior Honor Society led the charge this year by completing 2,409 individual service hours.
 Under the leadership of club sponsor Megan Morey-Lee, they “played” Random-Act-of-Kindness Bingo as a club during the holidays where every student chose five actions to complete in the community.
 This included collecting food for local pantries and writing supportive notes to teachers.
 Other volunteer acts of service were “adopting” elderly neighbors by delivering groceries and taking care of outside chores like lawns and windows, making masks to help with personal protective equipment shortages, and serving at local humane societies.

 FLVS Full Time Peer Tutors